-- The Town needs to expand its outreach efforts to prevent apathy, prevent the appearance of cliques, and to gain support for a common mission/vision statement. - The Town should take a hard look at how it is growing.
+- The participants desire greater board integration. - The Town needs to expand its outreach efforts to prevent apathy, prevent the appearance of cliques, and to gain support for a common mission/vision statement. - The Town should take a hard look at how it is growing.
 The participants overwhelmingly believe that residential growth is occurring too rapidly and without an emphasis on quality. - There is strong support for growth management controls. - There is concern that the tax burden is falling too heavily on residential property owners. - There is strong support for all "Toy Town" activities. - There is great concern for youth activities. - The participants strongly support the Master Plan concept. - Winchendon wants quality.